 While many had initially hoped that 2020 would be a year that would continue the tentative gains of 2019, any expected stabilisation in the global economy was abruptly interrupted by the sudden outbreak of covid-19 in the first quarter of 2020, escalating quickly into a global health crisis impacting nearly every country in the world.

-To fight the pandemic that had claimed some 40,000 lives worldwide as at 31 March 2020,69 global governments responded with public health policies of social distancing, which broadly comprised travel restrictions, bans on large social gatherings, shutdowns of non-essential services, enforced business closures and, most restrictively, movement restriction and self-isolation orders.
-The government of Malaysia imposed domestic social distancing restrictions through the Movement Control Order dated 18 March 2020 (issued pursuant to the Malaysian Prevention of Infectious Diseases Act 1998 and the Malaysian Police Act 1967) to halt the spread of the virus and afford respite to beleaguered public healthcare providers and agencies.70
+To fight the pandemic that had claimed some 2.7 million lives worldwide at the time of writing, global governments responded with public health policies that included social distancing, which broadly comprised travel restrictions, bans on large social gatherings, shutdowns of non-essential services, enforced business closures and, most restrictively, movement restriction and self-isolation orders.
+The government of Malaysia imposed domestic social distancing restrictions through the MCO dated 18 March 2020 (issued pursuant to the Malaysian Prevention of Infectious Diseases Act 1998 and the Malaysian Police Act 1967) to halt the spread of the virus and afford respite to beleaguered public healthcare providers and agencies.69

-In response, on 27 March 2020, the government of Malaysia announced the PRIHATIN Rakyat Economic Stimulus Package, amounting to 250 billion ringgit, aimed at easing the economic adversities experienced by households and businesses.
-This package is equivalent to 17 per cent of GDP (compared with the 8 per cent of GDP (or 67 billion ringgit) package introduced during the 2008 global financial crisis).72 This stimulus package aims to support household income and safeguard job security, through cash transfers and wage subsidy schemes.
-For the wider business community, measures such as dedicated loan guarantee facilities, lower utility costs and income tax deferments are to help reduce expenses and compensate for diminishing cashflows and shrinking demand.
-For its part, the BNM has supported the economy by implementing monetary and liquidity conditions such as the lowering of the OPR in January and March 2020, by a total of 50 basis points, and the lowering of the SRR ratio by 100 basis points, with allowance provided for government securities to be recognised for SRR compliance.
-In addition, the BNM retains powers and oversight over monetary policy, macroprudential and microprudential policy and financial institutions, which can be deployed to preserve monetary and financial stability, and support recovery and growth.73
+Overall, Malaysia has adopted a comprehensive and complementary policy response to the crisis.
+This played a significant role in cushioning the economic impact of the pandemic on the domestic economy and supporting a recovery.78 The government has implemented several additional economic stimulus packages since 2020, entailing fiscal and non-fiscal measures, with a total value of 305 billion ringgit and accounting for 21 per cent of GDP in 2020.
+For its part, the BNM has supported the economy by implementing monetary and liquidity conditions such as the lowering of the OPR in 2020, by a total of 125 base points, and the lowering of the SRR ratio by 100 base points, with allowance provided for government securities to be recognised for SRR compliance.
+In addition, the BNM retains powers and oversight over monetary policy, macroprudential and microprudential policy and financial institutions, which can be deployed to preserve monetary and financial stability, and support recovery and growth.79

 Outlook and conclusions

-In the Association of Southeast Asian Nations (ASEAN) region, Malaysia is also one of the ASEAN countries that observes the ASEAN Green Bond Standards (ASEAN GBS), introduced by the ASEAN Capital Markets Forum in 2017 and the ASEAN Social Bond Standards (ASEAN SBS) and Sustainability Bond Standards (ASEAN SUS), both introduced by the ASEAN Capital Markets Forum in October 2018.
-The region now has a complete suite of standards to accelerate the development of sustainable finance in the region.78 In addition, going forward, the government has emphasised in the Mid-Term Review of the Eleventh Malaysia Plan 2016–2020: New Priorities and Emphases its determination to support development of green projects, green technologies and green industries through financing mechanisms such as green sukuk financing to fund development of green projects.
-The Green Technology Financing Scheme 2.079 will be continued to provide financing for development of green technologies and green industries.80 The Bond Pricing Agency Malaysia has launched the country's first environmental, social and governance bond index series, which will monitor bonds that were issued under or aligned with the SC's Sustainable and Responsible Investment (SRI) Sukuk Framework, the ASEAN GBS, SBS and SUS and the United Nation Sustainable Development Goals.81
+In the Association of Southeast Asian Nations (ASEAN) region, Malaysia is one of the ASEAN countries that observes the ASEAN GBS, introduced by the ASEAN Capital Markets Forum in 2017, and the ASEAN SBS and ASEAN SUS, both introduced by the ASEAN Capital Markets Forum in October 2018.
+The region now has a complete suite of standards to accelerate the development of sustainable finance in the region.85 In addition, going forward, in the Mid-Term Review of the Eleventh Malaysia Plan 2016–2020: New Priorities and Emphases, the government has emphasised its determination to support the development of green projects, green technologies and green industries through financing mechanisms such as green sukuk financing.
+The Green Technology Financing Scheme 3.086 will be continued with a fund size of 2 billion ringgit for two years up to 2022, which will be guaranteed by Danajamin Nasional Berhad to encourage the issuance of SRI sukuk.87 The Bond Pricing Agency Malaysia has launched the country's first environmental, social and governance bond index series, which will monitor bonds that were issued under or aligned with the SC's Sustainable and Responsible Investment (SRI) Sukuk Framework, the ASEAN GBS, SBS and SUS and the United Nation Sustainable Development Goals.88

 In line with its commitment to further strengthen corporate governance, the BNM issued enhanced standards in August 2016 to raise the corporate governance bar to strengthen the conditions for strong and effective boards, with greater emphasis on a sound risk culture and remuneration system in promoting prudent risk-taking.
 The key changes introduced in the standards include addressing issues arising from more complex organisational structures and business models of financial institutions that have expanded in size and across borders, namely: